mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 **ApplicationContext**
 - `ApplicationContext` is a **sub-interface of BeanFactory**.
+- **ApplicationContext is eager initializer**, at the time of creating the IOC container itself it instantiate all the beans which scope is singleton.
 - An ApplicationContext implementation provides the following:
   - access to beans using bean factory methods
   - ability to load file resources in a generic way